imajus/1inch-vercel-proxy/README.md

 This is a simple proxy for the 1inch API that can be deployed to a **free** [Vercel](https://vercel.com/) account.

-## Why use a proxy with 1inch Requests?
+## Why use a proxy with the 1inch API?

 Non-proxied 1inch requests from a web browser will **always** throw a CORS error.
 This is done to keep 1inch API keys off of frontends where nefarious users can extract it while listening to network calls.
 By executing 1inch API requests on a separate backend, the API key is no longer living in the same environment as the users.